RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 The navigation bar will be added to the top of every page and will always remain visible.
 There are links to all pages on this navbar.
 On the left will be the logo, which when clicked upon will take the player back to the game page.

 The active page is indicated with a line under the navigation item.
-When hovering over navigation items, the navigation item will be highlighted.
+When hovering over navigation items, the navigation item will be indicated with a dog paw.

 At the bottom of every page will be the same footer.